jeremygu86/SQL_FAQ/README.md

 The codes 'hom' and 'fax' indicate whether the number is the employee’s home phone number or a fax number.
 You want to print out a report with one line per employee that gives both numbers, and shows a NULL if either or both numbers are missing.

+**Note that**

-I should note here that the FOREIGN KEY constraint on the Phones table means that you cannot list a telephone number for someone who is not an employee.
+- The FOREIGN KEY constraint on the Phones table means that you cannot list a telephone number for someone who is not an employee.
 The PRIMARY KEY looks a bit large until you stop and think about all the cases.
 Married personnel could share the same fax or home telephones, and a single line could be both voice and fax services.

-**[Pr10]** Telephone
+**[Pr10]** Calculation of the recent xx months

 **This question talks about how to look at data ar row level.**